Kong/docs.konghq.com/app/_hub/kong-inc/ai-response-transformer/how-to/_index.md

 The AI Response Transformer plugin is designed to operate in two ways:

 * As a transformer / security arbiter for your existing upstream APIs
-* As an extension of another "AI Proxy" LLM route, inspecting and transforming the responses before sending to the upstream LLM service
+* As an extension of another AI Proxy LLM route, inspecting and transforming the responses before sending to the upstream LLM service

 The plugin configuration consists of two distinct sections:

-* The LLM configuration, that uses the same [configuration options](/hub/kong-inc/ai-proxy/configuration/) as the AI Proxy plugin.
+* The LLM configuration, which uses the same [configuration options](/hub/kong-inc/ai-proxy/configuration/) as the AI Proxy plugin.
 * The prompt (and additional options) containing the **instructions** for the LLM, which will transform your request.

 See the same LLM block in the context of the `AI Proxy` plugin, and the `AI Response Transformer` plugin: